UtkarshRaj0602/UtkarshRaj0602/README.md

 - 👋 Hi, I’m Utkarsh Raj.
 I'm a true engineer by heart and i love robotics and coding!!.
-I did my B.Tech with a major's in Mechanical Engineering and a minor's in Robotics and Automation from Lovely Professinal University, Punjab, India.
-Also i developed alot of interest in software development and coding during the 4 years of engineering and currently i am also working up on my MERN Stack and FrontEnd Web development skills.
+I did my B.Tech in Mechanical Engineering with a specialization in Robotics engineering from Lovely Professinal University, Punjab, India.
+I even developed alot of interest in software development and coding during the 4 years of my engineering and currently i am also working up on my MERN Stack and FrontEnd Web development skills.

 - 👀 My technological interest are in the terms named as robotics, machine learning, opencv, software development, electronics, sensors, mechanical/CAD/CAM deisigning and many more.